 Among the six personality types in the Holland RIASEC model, there are some whose characteristics appear to contradict each other.
 They are — Realistic-Social, Investigative-Enterprising, and Conventional-Artistic.
 If your career personality test reveals that your two most dominant personality types are any of these unusual combinations, you have an inconsistent Holland personality profile.

 Although rare, inconsistent Holland personality profiles are absolutely normal.
 Initially, you might struggle more than others to satisfy both sides of your personality, but you can remedy that by creating your own unique career niche.
-An inconsistent personality could even turn out to be an advantage as it makes you uniquely suited for jobs that combine opposing personality interests, such as technical writer and police officer.
+An inconsistent personality could even turn out to be an advantage as it makes you uniquely suited for jobs that combine opposing personal interests, such as technical writer and police officer.

 However, it is important to note that although they sound similar, inconsistent personality patterns differ from inconsistent job-personality matches (which is the subject of this article).
 Each can have wildly different implications for your life and career.